asifsamir/TransLocator/README.md

 ## Replicate

-To replicate the project, follow the steps below:
+### To replicate the project, follow the steps below:

+#### Index Documents in Elasticsearch for Each version of the Project:

+1. ** Create Index:**
+   - Run 'src/IR/Indexer/Index_Creator.py' to create an index in Elasticsearch.
+The configuration for the index is provided in 'IR_Config.yaml'.
+   - Extract the source files from Git Projects per version and using 'Indexer.py' index them in Elasticsearch Index.

+2. ** Retrieve Results from Elasticsearch:**
+   - Run 'src/IR/Retriever/Retriever.py' to retrieve the results from Elasticsearch.
+The configuration for the index is provided in 'IR_Config.yaml'.
+   - The retrieved results are stored in 'Retrieved_Results' directory.

-1. **Retrieve Results from Elasticsearch:**
+[//]: # (1. **Retrieve Results from Elasticsearch:**)

-Provide
+[//]: # (Provide )